DimaSheiko/apep-docs/docs/framework/conditions/player.md

 >
 > _`auto.attack || auto.shoot`_

--   This conditions checks if the player's character is performing an auto-attack or auto-shoot (for hunters).
+-   This condition checks if the player's character is performing an auto-attack or auto-shoot (for hunters).

 #### Returns `BOOL`